Do You Have the Answers You Need to Determine the Best Treatment Option?

 For many breast cancer patients, a metastatic biopsy may be difficult or impossible to obtain due to the location of the recurrent lesion—for example, bone, lung, brain or other hard to biopsy sites.
 Furthermore, the poor performance status of some patients makes a repeat biopsy risky.

 Biocept’s innovative technology allows clinicians to evaluate key biomarkers such as ER, PR, HER2, FGFR1, AR, PD-L1 and others from a simple, non-invasive blood sample.

 Monitoring cancer as it changes

 Recent literature suggests that biomarker status can change between primary and metastatic disease.
-These findings suggest that the discordance of markers like ER and HER2 can be over 10% when comparing the primary tumor to metastatic tumors.1
+These findings suggest that the discordance of markers like ER, PR and HER2 can be over 10% when comparing the primary tumor to metastatic tumors.1

 Discordance of biomarkers between primary and metastatic biopsies can be attributed to: